It never fails. When the temperature drops and driving rain comes back to the northwest, I start craving gingerbread cake.

 2-3 tablespoons double-strength brewed coffee

 - Position a rack in the center of the oven, and heat the oven to 350 degrees F. Butter and flour a 9-by-13-inch baking pan, or other pan/s of equivalent capacity.
+(I use one 12-cup capacity bundt pan or two 6-cup capacity mini-bundt pans.
+Batter should fill the pan/s a little more than halfway.)

-- Using a stand mixer fitted with the paddle attachment (or a handheld mixer), cream together the butter and brown sugar for 2 to 3 minutes, or until light and fluffy.
+- Using a stand mixer fitted with paddle attachment (or handheld mixer), cream together the butter and brown sugar for 2 to 3 minutes, or until light and fluffy.
 (This step will take 5-6 minutes using a handheld mixer.)

-- Stop the mixer a few times and use a rubber spatula to scrape the sides and bottom of the bowl and the paddle to release any clinging butter or sugar.
+- Stop mixer a few times and use a rubber spatula to scrape the sides and bottom of the bowl and the paddle to release any clinging butter or sugar.

 - In a small bowl, whisk together the grated ginger and eggs until blended.
 On low speed, slowly add the egg mixture to the butter mixture and mix just until combined.
 Scrape the sides and bottom of the bowl again and beat on medium speed for 20 to 30 seconds, or until the mixture is homogeneous.